PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-Using-the-Github-API-to-optimise-your-workflow.markdown

 See.
 Pretty simple.

-This is great, but once the author has comitted their article they still can't see it live on the web.
+This is great, but once the author has committed their article they still can't see it live on the web.
 To make this easier we need to do a little more work.

 I have not seen anyone auto deploy to App Engine via Github yet so I hope this serves as an example of how it is possible.